 Note: the actual duration of session 1 and session 2 Cohort Engagements may vary depending on U.S. Federal Holiday and Faculty Availability.
 They may be longer or shorter by one week.

-You will be given access to the FEAC Virtual University on April 22.
-There is required self-study and lecture to prepare you for class on May 7.
-We look forward to seeing you on May 7 at the UVA location (details below) or online, virtually on May 7 as well if you choose this option.
+You will be given access to the FEAC Virtual University on January 7.
+You will not hear anything from us until this date.
+There is required self-study and lecture to prepare you for class on January 22.
+We look forward to seeing you on January 22 at the UVA location (details below) or online, virtually on January 22 as well if you choose this option.

 Need to split up your payment for fiscal year considerations?
 No problem!
 Just contact us to make arrangements.